 Ann is a member of the National Academy of Elder Law Attorneys (NAELA) and chaired the Formation Committee that established the New Hampshire chapter of NAELA, serving as its first president.
 As an active member of the Special Needs Alliance (SNA), a national, invitation-only network of lawyers dedicated to disability and public benefits law, and has served on the Board of Directors and chaired its Education Committee (I still chair, but do not want to have to change each year).
 In addition, she is a member of the New Hampshire Estate Planning Council the Trust & Estate and Health Law sections of the New Hampshire Bar Association .
 Ann served for six years on the Board of the New Hampshire Chapter of the National Alliance on Mental Illness (NH NAMI), and has been an active member of the Queen City Rotary since 2010, and served as its President for the 2019-2020 year.

-Ann received her B.A. from Lake Forest College in 1979.
-In 1985, she earned her J.D. (magna cum laude and Order of the Coif) from Case Western Reserve University, along with an M.S.S.A. (equivalent to a Masters in Social Work) through a joint degree program.
-She is admitted to practice in New Hampshire and the United States District Court for the District of New Hampshire.
+Ann earned her J.D. (magna cum laude and Order of the Coif) and an M.S.S.A. (equivalent to a master’s degree in social work) from Case Western Reserve University in Ohio through a joint degree program.
+She received her B.A. from Lake Forest College in Illinois.
+She is licensed to practice in the State of New Hampshire.